NIHON KOHDEN Vismo PVM-2703 patient monitor (Feb 2011)

 Under pressure, an additional isolated MULTI-parameter socket acting solely as an IBP amplifier had to be introduced

-Just like BSM-2301 bedside monitor, users want their socket back on the PVM-2703 bedside monitor so that they can do both IBP monitoring and mainstream CO2 measurement without hesitation.
-In new PVM-4000 series bedside monitors, the VISMO PVM-4763, PVM-4753 and PVM-4733 are doing just that.
-The users can have two MULTI-parameter sockets as they wished, but each MULTI-parameter sockets comes with its own one-channel IBP amplifier hardware.
-Thus, the VISMO PVM-4763 bedside monitor is adding one more channel of IBP hardware just to do what the PVM-2703 monitor could already do using dedicated sockets because the users are not asking for an additional channel of IBP hardware!
+Just like BSM-2301 bedside monitor, users were not impressed and want their missing socket back on the PVM-2703 bedside monitor so that they can do both IBP monitoring and mainstream CO2 measurement without any hesitation.
+In new PVM-4000 series bedside monitors, the VISMO PVM-4763, PVM-4753 and PVM-4733 are not exactly responding to what the user want.
+The new series offer users two MULTI-parameter sockets, but if you had not missed the details earlier, each MULTI-parameter socket comes with its own one-channel IBP amplifier hardware.

 Beware the need for network isolation units to ensure electrical safety of monitored patients